powerlim2/analytics_interviews/README.md

 ### Python (algorithm)

 1. Calculating a factorial of value n (Recursive Algorithm)
 2. Calculating a Fibonacci sequence value of position n (Recursive Algorithm)
 3. Iteratively calculating a Fibonacci sequence to the infinite (Python Generator)
 4. Converting a recursive Fibonacci sequence algorithm to an iterative algorithm (Loop)
 5. Find the number of elements in the list that satisfy a specific condition (Generator Expression)
 6. Write a function to calculate the derivative (mathematical procedure).
 7. Find a list of (start, end) of all consecutive numbers (Search Algorithm)
 8. Given an array of integers, find all pairs that two values sum to a given value (Search Algorithm)
 9. Is string `C` a complete ordered shuffle of string `A` and string `B`?
 10. Find the largest continuous sum in the following array of positive and negative integers.
+11. Efficiently reverse words in the specified string.

 ## Modeling and Analysis Questions